asantoma/cryptography-notes/understanding-cryptography/02-des.md

 In short, the steps performed are:
 * expansion of the 32-bit input to 48 bits using a speciall type of permutation called *E-box*
 * 48-bit result is XOR-ed with $k_{i}$
-* result is divided in eight 6-bit blocks and fed into eight $S-boxes$ (substitution boxes).
-Each S-box maps a 6-bit input to a 4-bit output
+* result is divided in eight 6-bit blocks and fed into eight different $S-boxes$ (substitution boxes).
+Each S-box maps a 6-bit input to a 4-bit output, which causes **confusion**
-* finally, the 32-bit (eight 4-bit S-box outputs) output is fed into a permutation called $P$, which causes diffusion
+* finally, the 32-bit (eight 4-bit S-box outputs) output is fed into a permutation called $P$, which causes **diffusion**

 ![DES $f$ function](./images/des_f.png)